 List of potential topics

-Please remember to send a choice of 3 topics to us (see registration)
+Please remember to send a choice of 3 topics and a brief one-page description of your project to us (see registration)

 - Analysis of repeated and longitudinal measurements